mykyta-oleks-dev/NextJS-TS-Tailwind-RadixUI-MySQL-Prisma-NextAuth-Sentry-Issues_Tracker/README.md

 As the application grows, new features will be added and described here.

-- Creating issues with markdown syntax descriptions
+- Creating issues with rich markdown syntax descriptions
+- Exploring created issues in a table format
+- View issues details in a dedicated page with markdown descriptions view